 [Heading inserted in Gazette 13 Aug 2002 p.
 4160.]

 10C.
-Information to be given by the dealer to the Board
+Information to be given by the dealer to the Commissioner

 (1) When a dealer opens a trust account the dealer must ensure that the name of the trust account includes —